cyMichael/cyMichael.github.io/index.md

 ## Research Interest

-My research interests mainly lie on Operation Research and Asset Portfolio.
-My current research focus is mainly on Management Science and Engineering.
+My research interests mainly lie on Economics Research combined with Data Science.
+My current research focus is mainly on Asset Portfolio and Microeconomic Theory.

 > While both of areas are easy to start with, it is quite complicated to further digest and do research .
 Previous efforts may push us towards ultimate goal.
 > - With the confusing actual problems, how to solve these questions remains unknown.